jfmdev/PlainCAT/readme.md

  3. Launch the app with `npm start`.

-For compile the application and distribute compiled binaries, you can check the [Electron's documentation](https://electronjs.org/docs/tutorial/application-distribution).
+For compile the application and distribute compiled binaries, just run: `npm run dist`.

-> When compiling, don't forget to use `npm install --production` instead of `npm install`.
+  > The application uses *Electron Builder* which will do everything for you.

 License
 -------